 For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have eternal life.”
 (John 3:16)

-To believe in means to put your trust in – full force!
 Lean into Jesus.
 Put feet to your faith.
 Repent of sin and know that His blood shed on that cross paid your penalty.
 It’s when you’re born again that the Holy Spirit — the Third Person of the Trinity — comes to dwell in you.

-In the second part of Benner’s question he refers to God as “the Spirit of Wisdom, who … is my truest and deepest self”.
+In the second part of Benner’s discussion question he refers to God as “the Spirit of Wisdom, who … is my truest and deepest self”.
 It sounds good at first read, but no — it’s a subtly disguised lie.
-The Bible states that when you are “in Christ” you are a new creation – but only when you’ve trusted Jesus for salvation are you “in Christ”.
-There are numerous New Testament references for this.

 Cross on the hill.
 Jesus is the Way, the Truth, the Life. iStock.

-IS BENNER TEACHING BIBLICAL TRUTH? — No. He’s missing the mark.
+No. He’s missing the mark.

-David Benner’s teachings of Interspirituality / Perennialism (there are many ways to God) and Panentheism (God’s Spirit infused into matter) are not only unbiblical — they are anti-biblical.
+David Benner’s teachings of interspirituality / perennialism (there are many ways to God) and panentheism (God’s Spirit infused into matter) are not only unbiblical — they are anti-biblical.
 They go against the teachings of the Bible.

 To David Benner (and others who share his convictions):